This post contains affiliate links. Visit our Disclosure page for details.

 Most luggage brands of wheeled suitcases that advertise their carry-ons as being “ultra-lite” usually weigh between six to nine pounds.
 I’m currently trying out the Osprey Porter 46, a soft-sided travel bag with backpack straps that weighs just over two pounds.

-The best luggage brand for backpacks is Osprey!
-Find out which Osprey backpacks are my favorite.
+The best luggage brand for backpacks is Osprey.
+Find out which ones!

 I currently also use this lightweight wheeled bag by Osprey – it’s the best!